So, we all love GA4, and we all have the Big Query export enabled to do limitless analysis. Yay!

 But.. there’s some nasty limitations to GA4, still.

 >> Updated 2023/04/20 to reflect new information and longer limit (and a new bug)

 >> Updated 2023/05/05 the new bug (NULL pageviews) looks solved

 One of the trickiest is the truncation of the

-Which is not mentioned in the limit list.
-Ouch.
+Which is mentioned in the limit list now (it wasn’t, before)

 page_location, where the full URL of your page views is stored.
 The dimension that is probably the most used in all of Google Analytics.
 That one.